teslamate-org/teslamate/docs/TeslaSleepConfiguration.md

 ### Always Connected

    * Always Connected is a setting available only on Model S and Model X vehicles with the MCU1 hardware.
-   * It is available under Settings > Controls > Power Management
+   * It is available under Settings > Controls > Displays > Power Management